 - Flygbussarna Airport Coach, 40 minutes from the airport to Stockholm Central Station, costs from 99 SEK/person (≈10 €) if you book online.

 We didn’t have to rush, so we opted the 3rd one and tried to sleep a little bit on the way.
-At around 10 am, we reached our hotel just less than 10 minutes since we arrived at the station, got the room ready, had a cup of hot coffee and… slept until 11 am.
+At around 10 am, we reached Hotel Hellsten (our place during 3 days in Stockholm) just less than 10 minutes since we arrived at the station, got the room ready, had a cup of hot coffee and… slept until 11 am.

 We spent the rest of the day strolling around Gamla Stan, taking pictures, window shopping, and had a fika at Chokladkoppen.

 For dinner, we dropped by COOP and bought 1/2 roasted chicken, salad, juice, 2 garlic baguettes and grapes for only 100 SEK (≈10 €).
-How lucky we were to stay in that hotel, just less than 5 minutes to Lidl, COOP and even ICA!
+How lucky we were to stay in Hotel Hellsten, just less than 5 minutes to Lidl, COOP and even ICA!
 (These are Sweden’s most popular groceries with good food and reasonable prices.)

 DAY 2 – WEDNESDAY